 The facility employs two vapor recovery systems.
-The first system vents formaldehyde tanks and formaldehyde loading to formaldehyde production which is vented to a Catalytic Oxidizer (SN-03A).
-The second vents resin reactors, phenol/LPE tanks and phenol/LPE loading to the fume scrubber (SN-01).
+The first system vents formaldehyde tanks and formaldehyde loading to formaldehyde production which is vented back to the formaldehyde process.
+Process vent not used in the process are routed to a Catalytic Oxidizer (SN-03A).
+The second system vents resin reactors, phenol/LPE tanks and phenol/LPE loading to the fume scrubber (SN-01).
 Formaldehyde tanks and formaldehyde loading are vented to the fume scrubber when the formaldehyde production operation is not in operation.